 Flight training may take months, but shouldn’t take years.
 Your calendar time investment all depends on the amount of effort you’re willing to dedicate.
 If you can commit two hours a day, three times per week, you can knock it out in a few months.
 If you are only flying twice per month, then you’re likely in for a long hall.
 If your looking to save some money, continuity and consistency are key elements.
 Also be sure to ask the flight school or instructor what frequency the cost and time estimates are based.

 Let’s just say if you are doing it for the money, you may be disappointed.
-While a pilot with 25 years of experience flying international, long-haul routes for a legacy airline earns a sizable income, it may take 25 years to reach that seat and it’s not without some sacrifice along the way including a unique schedule and lifestyle.
+While a pilot with extensive experience flying for a legacy airline earns a sizable income, it may take many years to reach that seat and it’s not without some sacrifice along the way including a unique schedule and lifestyle.
 There are many quality, well-paying jobs as a commercial pilot, but do it for your love of aviation.

 Sorry instructors.
 Your instructor knows a lot and you may think he knows it all, but all pilots are always learning.
 Like any profession, the background and experience level of flight instructors can go from one extreme to the other.
 You’ll want a relationship in which you’re comfortable asking questions and free to voice an opinion.
 And don’t shy away from flying with multiple instructors until you find the right fit.

 You will get your license in the minimum amount of time.

 40 hours of flying to earn your license is an exception to the rule.
 Be cautious in that some flight schools may base estimates on FAA minimum requirements so they may lure customers.
 In reality, very few people get their license anywhere close to that number.
 Flight training is a proficiency based system and not a race to a magic number.
 On average, expect 55-80 hours of flight time for your private license.
 And remember there’s no one passing judgement based on your total hours and it all builds in your logbook the same way.